 If the coat has become too matted, your cat may need to be shaved.

-It is important to keep your cat's nails trimmed, again, this is something that really should be introduced to your cat from an early age so he is used to it.
+It is important to keep your cat's claws trimmed, again, this is something that really should be introduced to your cat from an early age so he is used to it.
 Indoor cats especially are prone to developing overgrown nails, and nails should be looked at every two weeks and trimmed back as necessary.
 Read here for information on how to trim cat claws.